pecksr/Cribl-Lab01/docs/index.md

 - Click Save.

-## Part 3 - Cribl Stream Use Cases
+## Module 3 - Cribl Stream Use Cases

 ### Reduction
 Let’s put in practice some of the techniques we learned so far.